Best workflow software for growing teams

 How do we handle processes involving external people?

 Most workflow software assumes everyone has an account.
-That assumption breaks for client-facing processes.
+That assumption breaks for any process that involves outsiders.

 Requiring external stakeholders to create accounts creates friction.
 Passwords get forgotten.
 Invitations expire.
 “I never got the email” becomes a daily occurrence.